Discover the Anticoagulant and Health Properties of Garlic

 In this sense, consuming garlic can have results as effective as an anticoagulant medication.

-It’s important to note that although these benefits are very powerful in raw garlic, they’re still useful when consumed baked, cooked or in powder form.
+It’s important to note that although these benefits are very powerful in raw garlic, they’re still useful when consumed baked, cooked or even in powder form.

 - No matter what, it’s important to consult your doctor if you want to take garlic as a treatment, especially if you already take medication.